kshedden/case_studies/methods/regression-extras.md

-_Local basis functions_ are families of functions such that each element in the family has limited support (that is, the functions are exactly zero outside of an interval).
+_Local basis functions_ are families of functions such that each element in the family has limited support (that is, the functions are exactly zero outside of a fairly small interval).
 One of the most popular forms of local basis functions is _splines_, specifically, _polynomial splines_.
 Roughly speaking, a polynomial spline is a continuous and somewhat smooth function that has bounded support, and is a piecewise